 (f) The Company shall not be responsible to an End User relative to an Order under any circumstance.

 (g) The Company takes no responsibility for any harm or loss suffered by an End User as a result of using WeDispatch.

 (h) If an End User suffers loss or harm as a result of using WeDispatch, the End User agrees that:

 i The End User shall have no recourse against the Company; and

-E.5 For the avoidance of doubt an End User shall have no claim against the Company for its use of, or reliance on any information provided via Spatula.
-Any claim that an End User may have arising from its access to, or reliance on information accessed via Spatula shall be between the End User and the Organisation that provided the information, and not involve the Company under any circumstances.
+E.5 For the avoidance of doubt an End User shall have no claim against the Company for its use of, or reliance on any information provided via WeDispatch.
+Any claim that an End User may have arising from its access to, or reliance on information accessed via WeDispatch shall be between the End User and the Organisation that provided the information, and not involve the Company under any circumstances.

 F General USAGE Terms

 F.1 To the extent permitted by law, the Company accepts no liability for the accuracy of any information made available using WeDispatch.
 Any reliance on the information available through WeDispatch is at the User’s own risk.
 A User’s recourse for reliance on inaccurate, fraudulent or otherwise false information shall only be against the User that supplied that information, and not against the Company.